Well… this sucks…

-I tend to exercise on the nose-dive (so weight to the back of the board and purposely trying to push the board with the nose down).
+I tend to do snowboard exercise on the nose-dive (so weight to the back of the board and purposely trying to push the board with the nose down).

 Put music on and just try to enjoy it and envision yourself being out there in a wave or shredding through a powder-covered forest.